 (v) It has a pointed end.

 (i) It is used for making stations

 (ii) It is also used for making straight lines

-Gunter’s chain implement for farm survey
+Gunter’s chain implements for farm survey

-(i) It consists of a series of dumb bell-shaped links of steel wires joined together by three small rings
+(i) It consists of a series of dumbbell-shaped links of steel wires joined together by three small rings

 (ii) One Gunter’s chain is normally 20.13m (66ft) in length.

 (iii) It has brass handles on either side.

 (iv) It is divided into 100 links so that each link is 19.8cm or 7.92 ins.

 (v) A link is the distance from the middle of the central ring to the middle of the next central ring.